britram/rains-prototype/draft-trammell-rains-protocol.md

 supports any optional capabilities.
 See {{capabilities}}.

-If the server is configured to keep long-running connections open, due to the presence of network behaviors that may drop state for idle connections, it SHOULD send a message containing a type 100 Connection Heartbeat notification after a configured idle time without any messages containing other content being sent.
+If the server is configured to keep long-running connections open, due to the presence of network behaviors that may drop state for idle connections, it sends a message containing a type 100 Connection Heartbeat notification after a configured idle time without any messages containing other content being sent.

-In general, servers should follow the principles laid out in
-{{?I-D.iab-protocol-maintenance}}.
-A malformed message section, or a message section with any invalid (but not expired) signature, should be dropped and logged.
-A malformed message section or invalid signature should not, however, result in other sections in the same message being dropped, except as explicitly noted above.

 ### Message Transmission